Primary biliary cholangitis (PBC) probably results from an autoimmune reaction.

 Cholestyramine may control itchiness, as may rifampin, naltrexone (an opioid), sertraline, or ursodeoxycholic acid plus ultraviolet light.

 Ursodeoxycholic acid, particularly if used before the disorder is advanced, reduces liver damage, prolongs life, and delays the need for liver transplantation.
-Obeticholic acid is a newly FDA-approved medication which has been proven to improve liver-related blood tests in many people with PBC for whom ursodeoxycholic acid alone is not effective.
+Obeticholic acid has been proven to improve liver-related blood tests in many people with PBC for whom ursodeoxycholic acid alone is not effective.
+It should not be used in people with advanced cirrhosis Cirrhosis of the Liver Cirrhosis is the widespread distortion of the liver's internal structure that occurs when a large amount of normal liver tissue is permanently replaced with nonfunctioning scar tissue.
+The scar... read more , because it can worse liver function.

 Liver transplantation Liver Transplantation Liver transplantation is the surgical removal of a healthy liver or sometimes a part of a liver from a living person and then its transfer into a person whose liver no longer functions.
 (See... read more is the best treatment when the disorder is advanced.
 It can prolong life.
 After transplantation, PBC recurs in some people, but it rarely becomes severe.